rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 09:02:11.165 [main] INFO GitHubApp -- GitHub user's repositories: [Repository[name=raise4s, visibility=PUBLIC, uri=https://github.com/rcardin/raise4s], Repository[name=sus4s, visibility=PUBLIC, uri=https://github.com/rcardin/sus4s]]
 ```

-Calling the `shutdown` method prevents the scope from forking new tasks.
+**Calling the `shutdown` method prevents the scope from forking new tasks**.
 The `fork` method will not start any new task if the scope is in the `SHUTDOWN` state.
 Let's try it with a simple example:

 ```java
 public static void main() throws ExecutionException, InterruptedException {